amirmashmool/AmirMashmool/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
-- 🎓 &nbsp; Studying Computer Science at University of Genova.
+- 🎓 &nbsp;  Doctoral Researcher in Computer Science at the University of Bremen.
-- 🔭  I'm currently working on a microservice project
 - 🌱 I’m currently learning the theory of everything!
 - 👯 I’m looking to collaborate on [topics that I love](https://scholar.google.com/citations?user=h-hiNwcAAAAJ&hl=en/).
 - 💬 Ask me about Software Engineering!